AngryBacteria/ba-gujen1-steij14/research/training/README.md

 - **bert_classification_train.py**: Script for training a BERT model for classification tasks.
 Currently, this script does not use our project-specific data.
 - **bert_ner_train.py**: Script for training a BERT model for Named Entity Recognition (NER).
 It is not yet configured to use our project-specific data.
 - **clm_train.py**: Script for training a Mistral model for causal language modeling (CLM).
-It utilizes data generated from the aggregation module, expected to be in a CSV file named `prompts.csv`.
+It utilizes data generated from the aggregation module, expected to be in a CSV file named `prompts.json`.
 - **mlm_bert_train.py**: Script for training a BERT model for Masked Language Modeling (MLM).
-It uses data from the aggregation module, which should be in a CSV file named `pretraining.csv`.
+It uses data from the aggregation module, which should be in a CSV file named `pretrain.json`.

 # Fix python linux setup
 1) export PYTHONPATH=/home/duser/ba-gujen1-steij14:$PYTHONPATH